liamcryan/data-handyman/content/blog/taking-your-first-step.md

 # Starting out

 I really started my career as a data analyst.
-About a year or so after my start date, a great coworker come along who told me he was learning Python.
+About a year or so after my start date, a great coworker came along who told me he was learning Python.
 He was writing scripts that made my VBA scripts look like a joke.
 So I wanted to learn too.

 This coworker/friend came up with a cool idea to make a little money on the side.
 We were going to create a Python program to